-- 7. Maintain a minimum 3.0 grade point average, with no grade lower than a "C", and only one "C" in honors, gifted, or advanced placement classes.
+- 7. Maintain a minimum 3.0 grade point average, Must have a minimum 3.0 weighted GPA.
+Must meet the academic requirement of having at least (2) A grades and the rest B grades for the last three (3) consecutive grading periods.
+One (1) "C" grade may replace the "B" grade only in honors, gifted, or advanced placement class only.
+No D's or F's are permitted.
+Have no grades below a B in conduct (if applicable).
 Students whose grades fall below a "C" average are encouraged to seek tutoring assistance from their local schools and community organizations.
-Middle school students are encouraged to sign-up for free online tutoring at the NAS Online website.
-Please contact the Director for the sign-up information. - 8.
+Middle school students are encouraged to sign-up for free online tutoring at the NAS Online website https://sos.sdes.ucf.edu/resources/. - 8.
 Submit a written report on completion of a community service project (Individual or Group) each year: